Hiroreco/enreco-archive/recap-data/glossary/characters/npcs/outsider-entry.md

 ### Chapter 2

-The heroes were pulled back in time by **Fia** to the ancient era of Libestal—an age before the Outsider’s existence—in hopes of preventing his tragic birth altogether.
+The heroes were pulled back in time by **Fia** to the ancient era of Libestal, an age before the Outsider’s existence—in hopes of preventing his tragic birth altogether.

 During their journey, they encountered a wandering, nameless swordsman, **the Outlander**, who was on his own mission to destroy the Heart of Ruin, the wellspring of corruption plaguing the land.